richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 Users can't upload files to Private messages.
 Link sharing is still available.
 All files in Private messages are deleted.

-## What happens to Group files when you run the Native Mode Alignment Tool?

-The Native Mode Alignment Tool uses the following file handling rules:

-- Group files that reside in Microsoft Azure get copied to a new SharePoint Document Library (SDL) for the group.
-After the file copy and migration complete, we delete the non-SharePoint version of all files.
-- Previously deleted files for groups are permanently deleted.
-- New files always upload to the SDL.
-- Non-SharePoint group files are deleted *within 30 days* after completing migration.
-- For groups that have multiple files with the same name, the tool appends duplicate filenames with `_X`, where X is an increasing number for each duplicate file (for example, file_1, file_2, file_3, and so on).
-- Viva Engage files that don't align with SharePoint naming standards are renamed to meet requirements.

 ## Related articles

 [Overview of Native Mode](../overview-native-mode.md)

 [Troubleshoot problems with Native Mode for Microsoft 365](../troubleshoot-problems/troubleshoot-native-mode.md)

-In Native Mode for Microsoft 365, Sharepoint automatically stores all Viva Engage files must be stored in SharePoint.
-It's easier for users and admins to access files when you have a single location for file storage.